Madonna of the Trail

 The finished was model of the Madonna of the Trail statue

 All of the Madonnas are identical.
 They were cast in an amalgam of crushed granite, stone, cement and lead ore known as "algonite."
 A primary ingredient was a pinkish Missouri granite.
 The statue is 10 feet tall and sits on a 6 foot high base.
 A foundation of an additional 2 feet makes the monument 18 feet tall, weighing over 17 tons.

 Dedication inscriptions are carved into the base.
 The text of the inscriptions varies with the site.

-Marker series.
-This marker is included in the Daughters of the American Revolution, the Madonnas of the Trail, and the The Historic National Road marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the Daughters of the American Revolution, the Former U.S. Presidents: #33 Harry S. Truman, the Madonnas of the Trail, and the The Historic National Road series lists.

 Location.
 39° 55.485′ N, 83° 48.67′ W. Marker is in Springfield, Ohio, in Clark County.
 Marker is at the intersection of West Main Street (Old U.S. 40) and Fisher Street, on the right when traveling west on West Main Street.
 Touch for map.
 Marker is in this post office area: Springfield OH 45504, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named Madonna of the Trail (here, next to this marker); 75th Anniversary of the Madonna of the Trail Statue